 If students have questions or concerns about their own or others’ adherence to the Community Compact, they should contact their school’s Health and Safety Leader (HSL) or their designee.
-These individuals will address any non-compliance with the Community Compact in the first instance.
-In the case of repeated, serious, or flagrant violations, the HSL will refer students to the Compact Review Committee (CRC), which will review reports in accordance with Section III.
-The university will monitor adherence to some commitments (including training, testing, daily health checks, and flu vaccination) through data capture and may take administrative action, including restricting students’ access to campus spaces or resources, without a referral to or action by the CRC.
+The HSL will reach out to the student to counsel them on the importance of these health and safety measures and, as appropriate, may issue the student a warning or refer the student to the school’s Compact Review Committee (CRC), which will hear cases of repeated, serious, or flagrant violations.
+The university will monitor adherence to commitments and may take administrative action, including restricting students’ access to campus spaces or resources, with or without a referral to or action by the CRC.

 Student Community Compact Review Committee and Process

-The CRC will be comprised of a designate of the Covid-19 Coordinator, a dean of the student’s school, and a second school administrator.
-The CRC will consider repeated, serious or flagrant failures to meet the Community Compact commitments that are brought to its attention by an HSL or any instance of noncompliance that poses a serious risk to the health and safety of the student or other community members.
+The CRC will be comprised of a designate of the university’s Covid-19 Coordinator, a dean of the student’s school, and a second school administrator.
+The CRC will consider repeated, serious or flagrant failures to meet the Community Compact commitments that are brought to its attention by an HSL for any instance of noncompliance that poses a serious risk to the health and safety of the student or other community members.

 The CRC may issue the student an administrative warning; require additional counseling on the importance of the commitments to the health and safety of the student or other community members; deny the student participation in on-campus and in-person activities including classroom instruction and extracurricular activities; and rescind the student’s permission to be on campus.
 In such case, non-residential students will no longer have access to campus buildings and residential students will have forty-eight hours to vacate their rooms.
-There is no appeal from a CRC decision.
+They may continue their classes, academic activities, and extracurriculars remotely.